cksystemsteaching/selfie/README.md

 }
 ```

-The code declares a global variable `my_list` of type pointer to `list_node`, and a procedure `allocate_list_node` whose return value is of type pointer to `list_node` as well.
-Using the properly enhanced `sizeof` operator, the procedure allocates memory on the heap using `malloc` that fits a single instance of a `list_node`, and then returns a pointer to that instance in memory.
+The code declares a global variable `my_list` of type pointer to `list_node`, and defines a procedure `allocate_list_node` whose return value is of type pointer to `list_node` as well.
+Using the properly enhanced `sizeof` operator, the procedure allocates memory on the heap using `malloc` that fits a single `list_node`, or better a single *instance* of a `list_node`, and then returns a pointer to that instance in memory.

 The final exercise in this chapter is on generating code for accessing struct fields.
+Invoke the autograder as follows:

 ```bash
 ./grader/self.py struct-execution
 ```

+In C, struct fields are accessed by two different operators: the arrow operator `->`, applied to a pointer to a struct, and the dot operator `.`, applied to a struct as is.
+Since we skipped support of structs as is, you only need to worry about support of the arrow operator.
+Consider the following example:

 ```c
 void initialize_list_node(struct list_node* node) {